Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications.md

 ## A Note On Optimising and Dynamic Dispatch

+{{% notice warning %}}
+TODO: Write a rant about how sometimes dynamic dispatch is better than static dispatch because there's less line noise or cognitive overhead.
+We also use dynamic dispatch for high-level operations and use static dispatch where performance really matters.
+{{% /notice %}}

 ## The Infrastructure

 The first step in making our application interactive is to create the